 Automatic Exercise of In-the-Money Options

 The Options Clearing Corporation (OCC) will automatically exercise any expiring options that close $0.01 in-the-money or more on Expiration Day.
 In-the-money is defined as the stock’s official OCC closing price being $0.01 HIGHER than the Strike Price for call options or $0.01 LOWER than the Strike Price for put options.
-You may also choose not to exercise in-the-money options that would otherwise be automatically exercised by providing do-not-exercise instructions through the E*TRADE platform before 4:30 PM CT / 5:30 PM ET on the Expiration Date.
+You may also choose not to exercise in-the-money options that would otherwise be automatically exercised by entering do-not-exercise instructions through the E*TRADE platform before 4:30 PM CT / 5:30 PM ET on the Expiration Date.
 Any instructions submitted to E*TRADE by telephone are processed on a best-efforts basis.
 If you fail to provide sufficient time for an E*TRADE broker to assist, your expiring options may still be exercised.

 Exercise of Out-of-the-Money Options

 The OCC will not automatically exercise expiring options that close in-the-money by less than $0.01 or which are out-of-the-money.
 These options may still be exercised, but you are required to enter an exercise request through the E*TRADE platform before 4:30 PM CT / 5:30 PM ET on the Expiration Date to exercise these options.
 Any requests submitted to E*TRADE by telephone are processed on a best-efforts basis.
 If you fail to provide sufficient time for an E*TRADE broker to assist, your expiring options may not be exercised.

 Short Out-of-the-Money Options May be Assigned